xbeat/Machine-Learning/README.md

 Leveraging LLM Performance Evaluation

 Large Language Models (LLMs) have revolutionized various industries with their ability to generate human-like text.
 As these models become increasingly prevalent in tasks such as customer support and content creation, evaluating their performance has become crucial.
 This presentation explores the metrics and techniques used to assess LLM performance across different tasks.

+## Window Functions in Apache Spark

+Introduction to Window Functions in Apache Spark

+Window functions in Apache Spark allow you to perform calculations across a set of rows that are related to the current row.
+These functions operate on a window of data, defined by partitioning and ordering specifications.
+They are powerful tools for complex analytics, enabling operations like running totals, rankings, and moving averages.

 ## Outlier Detection and Removal in Python